jane3wallace/nycda-project-L3/README.md

 # NYCDA Lesson 3 - CSS Layouts and GitHub
-A project that I created during my New York Code + Design Academy Web Dev 100 class in Philly.
+A project that I created during my New York Code + Design Academy Web Dev 100 class in Philly after Week 2 Lecture 1.
 This project was to create a static newspaper website.

 Assignment:<br>
 Create a fake website for a newspaper, "The New York Code + Design Academy Times"